What to Bring

 A lot of this is basic common sense – watersports can be cold and wet, but we can assure you that it’s all worth it for the fun to be had!
 The following list should be used as a guide:

-You will almost certainly get wet, so bring a complete change of clothes and something to carry your wet kit home in.
+You will almost certainly get wet, waterproof top and bottoms are recommended on top of warm under layers.
+Bring a complete change of clothes and something to carry your wet kit home in.
 You must wear something on your feet.
 Trainers are ideal.

 For sailing dress warmly and bring a windproof outer layer.
 You are less likely to get wet, but a change of clothes is still recommended.

 You will almost certainly end up in the water, so we issue wet-suits for this activity.
 Bring swimwear and a t-shirt for under wet-suits.
 You must wear something on your feet.
 Trainers are idea.

 What we will provide

 We have a limited supply of waterproof clothing and footwear which we can lend you, but supply is limited so best bring your own

 We can provide hot water for juice etc.